karroffel/Idris2-Ocaml/README.md

 The following command will build the backend and install the support files in the Idris2 "home" directory.
 Check the [`Makefile`](Makefile) for the location.

+(**NOTE**: I am using VScode and the IDE mode process spawned often causes my RAM to fill and use up swap, so the build command kills all open Idris processes before building)

 ```bash
 make all
 ```